ecedreamer/SoftwareDesign/Chapters/Chapter4_Database_Design/4_Normalization.md

 Ensures all data items within a column are atomic (single value) and there are no repeating groups within a table.

 ### Second Normal Form (2NF):
 Complies with 1NF and eliminates partial dependencies.
+This occurs in a table where there is a primary key composed of more than one key.
 A partial dependency occurs when a non-key attribute depends on only a part of the primary key.

 ### Third Normal Form (3NF)
 Adheres to 2NF and removes transitive dependencies.
 This occurs when one non-key attribute depends on another non-key attribute, which in turn depends on the primary key.